leouieda/website/papers/verde.md

 # Open peer-review

-This paper is currently undergoing open peer-review at JOSS:
+This paper was peer-reviewed at JOSS:
 [openjournals/joss-reviews#957](https://github.com/openjournals/joss-reviews/issues/957)

 A preprint is available [on the JOSS repository](https://github.com/openjournals/joss-papers/blob/joss.00957/joss.00957/10.21105.joss.00957.pdf).